 Since the first wave of LEGO Star Wars sets launched in 1999 to match Ghostly menace (The largest being the 896-piece Mos Espa Podracer), LEGO’s Star Wars partnership has become one of their most lucrative, resulting in some of the largest (and coolest) sets. best!) ever created.

-- Observation Skills Test: Can you find the Odd Leaf in 10 Seconds?
+- Observation Skills Test: Can you spot which Cat is different within 10 seconds?

 While LEGO’s most massive builds always come with a hefty price tag, with the holidays fast approaching, avid Star Wars collectors will be excited for the massive sets and lavish, and they might even consider taking their vacation budget to the next level.
 Spend on one of them.
 Here are the biggest Star Wars franchises of all time, sorted by number of installments.